Founders: Anna Baker-VanCura & Barry VanCura

 Ms. Goduco-Gaudreau is happily married to her husband of 10 years, Matt and they have a daughter named Ava.

 Jenison Owens began her training in 2003 through the Dance Alive and TIP Scholarship Program at Ballet Tennessee, under the direction of Barry and Anna VanCura.
 She was featured in many roles as a company member and professional training student, and assisted Barry VanCura in the musical productions of The Broadway Project (2011) and Aida (2012) at Covenant College.
-Ms. Owens began her teaching career in 2013 and has been on faculty at Ballet Tennessee and Weave Dance Company.
+Ms. Owens began her teaching/choreography career in 2013 and served as faculty member at Ballet Tennessee, Weave Dance Company, and Creative Arts Guild.
 She has studied with The Ailey School, Sidra Bell Dance New York, and Weave Dance Company.
-Ms. Owens holds a Bachelors of Arts in Communications from the University of Tennessee at Chattanooga and founded "Celebrations: a Community Collaboration" in 2018.
+Ms. Owens holds a Bachelors of Arts in Communications from the University of Tennessee at Chattanooga and founded an immersive visual and performing arts production,"Celebrations: a Community Collaboration," in 2018.
 Ms. Owens is delighted to serve as Program Administrator, professional dancer and faculty member this season.

 Lauren White started her dance training in 1996 under direction of Barry and Anna VanCura with the Ballet Tennessee Conservatory.
 She had the opportunity to be a part of the outreach performance programs with the Hamilton County School System, as well as many performances and showcases throughout Chattanooga's city events featuring Ballet Tennessee.
 With Ballet Tennessee she danced as a company member and had many lead roles such as Bluebird in Peter and the Wolf, Little Red Riding Hood in Cinderella, Ghost of Christmas Present and Ghost of Christmas Future in A Christmas Carol, Sugar Plum Doll and Soldier Doll in Nutcracker and many others.
 Lauren graduated from The Chattanooga Center for Creative Arts majoring in Dance, and attended Birmingham Southern College studying under Mira Popovich, a former prima ballerina with Serbian National Ballet, as a dance major and education minor.
 She has also taken workshops and summer intensives with Joffrey Ballet, Alvin Ailey American Dance Theater, and Virginia School of the Arts.
 Lauren joyfully started teaching in 2016 and is proud to have joined Ballet Tennessee's program this year, as well as serve as an Office Administrator.